VanausloosThomas/PersonalDevelopment/knowledge/Angular.md

 1. Native: 		Uses the shadowDOM technology.
 Same behaviour as Emulated but only in browsers that support the shadowDOM.
 2. None: 		Normal css behaviour, no attributes are added to the elements by angular.
 3. Emulated: 	Default in angular

+## The component lifecycle

+Angular supports a couple of lifecyclehooks which we can use to hook in and execute some code.

+1. **ngOnChanges**: executed at the start when a component is created of when a property annotated with @Input is changed.
+2. **ngOnInit**: executes when the component is initialized (object created => after constructor)
+3. **ngDoCheck**: called whenever the change detection runs.
+On every check, for example after an event.
+There does not need to be a change to execute ngDoCheck
+4. **ngAfterContentInit**: called when the content (passed via ng-content) is projected into the view
+5. **ngAfterContentChecked**: called when the projected content has been checked
+6. **ngAfterViewInit**: called after the components (and child views) has been initialized
+7. **ngOnDestroy**: called right before the component is destroyed.
+Great place to do some cleanup